Lifehack is powered by Vocal.

-Vinegar is one of the best natural kitchen cleaning products for appliances, and it can also be used to clean a Keurig machine.
+Vinegar is one of the best natural kitchen cleaning products for appliances, and it can also be used to clean any Keurig models.
 The solution is strong enough to get through the coffee machine and collect all the buildup that's stuck inside of the machine.

-Grab white distilled vinegar and fill the water reservoir halfway with it.
+Make sure the reservoir is empty.
+Grab white distilled vinegar and fill the reservoir halfway with it.
 You don't want to use just vinegar during this process, so fill the rest of the water reservoir with water.
 The two work as a team to evenly filter out your Keurig machine!